This subchapter is provided as a free sample for Integrating SwiftUI into UIKit Apps book.

 We'll start by defining the data model for the filter in a separate file called ExerciseFilterState.swift

 .
 The view controller in UIKit will own the data model and pass it to the SwiftUI filter view to modify the selection.
-So that the change in selection can be reflected in both the filter list and the collection view, the object encapsulating it has to conform to the ObservableObject
+So that the change in selection can be reflected in both the filter list and the collection view, the object encapsulating it has to be marked with @Observable

 }